Ordered Patch Theory

 Generating the Born Rule requires moving beyond statistical diagonal probabilities and isolating off-diagonal frames \rho_{zz'}.

-Proof approach: The minimum dimensional limitations established by scaling the finite discrete basis space natively satisfy \dim(H) \ge 3.
-Assuming the probabilistic predictive structures satisfy the mathematical requirements of a completed frame function \mu(P) summing to 1, Gleason’s Theorem (1957) states there is only one valid probability measure mapping the space: \mu(P) = \text{tr}(\rho_t\, P) This result generates the Born Rule trace exclusively, validating the probabilistic quantum matrix mapping transition conditionally.
+Proof approach: The minimum dimensional limitations established by scaling the finite discrete basis space, under BP 0 (computational basis embedding) and the bottleneck-capacity construction in P-2d, natively satisfy \dim(\mathcal{H}) \ge 3 for the regimes of interest.
+Assuming the probabilistic predictive structures satisfy the requirements of a completed frame function \mu(P) summing to 1, Gleason’s Theorem states that the unique valid probability measure is: \mu(P) = \text{tr}(\rho_t\, P) This yields the Born Rule conditionally — given that BP 0 through BP 7 hold, given dim \ge 3, given the frame-function structure assumption, and given the bridge identifications of P-2c.
+None of these are derived from OPT-native primitives in this appendix; P-2 maps the bridge, it does not show OPT must satisfy it.

 This appendix is maintained as part of the OPT project repository alongside theoretical_roadmap.pdf.
 References: Almheiri-Dong-Harlow (2015), Takesaki (2003), Holevo (1973), Knill-Laflamme (1997), Gleason (1957), Bisognano-Wichmann (1975).